Skip to Main Content

 Residency Program

-The Dermatology Residency Program of the Yale School of Medicine and Yale New Haven Hospital provides a comprehensive training experience in the clinical practice of dermatology, ample opportunities for mentored clinical and research projects, and a special training track in investigative dermatology funded by the NIH.
+The Dermatology Residency Program of the Yale School of Medicine and Yale New Haven Hospital provides a comprehensive training experience in the clinical practice of dermatology, ample opportunities for mentored clinical and research projects, and a special training track in investigative dermatology funded by the National Institutes of Health (NIH).
 Our program is designed for the physician who aspires to a career in academic dermatology – as a clinician educator, clinical scholar, or physician-scientist – and emphasizes those elements of the discipline relevant to this career goal.

-The Yale Dermatology Residency Program attracts a richly diverse group of bright, talented applicants.
-Dermatology residents are immersed in a comprehensive curriculum featuring consultative inpatient and outpatient dermatology, dermatologic surgery, dermatopathology, dermatology electives, and opportunities to participate in dermatologic research at the highest level.
-Residents attend and often present at didactic conferences, and at national and international meetings.
+Our program attracts a richly diverse group of bright, talented applicants.
+Dermatology residents are immersed in a comprehensive curriculum featuring consultative inpatient and outpatient adult and pediatric dermatology, specialty clinics, dermatologic surgery, laser and aesthetics, dermatopathology, formalized mentorship, dermatology electives, and opportunities to participate in dermatologic research at the highest level.
+Residents attend and often present at didactic conferences and at national and international meetings.

 Residency Leadership